cogentcore/cogent/README.md

 # TODO

+* depth bg color not showing texteditor

+* open recent not making new window if gide already open

-* menu choice selector close not working: is a This problem -- rewrite stages finally.
+* menu choice selector close STILL not working! -- it is about the function being called!!!

-* Editable Chooser tabs twice -- outer & inner -- requires focus prev fix to work properly!
+* Editable Chooser doesn't work with shift-tab -- requires focus prev fix to work properly!

+* Find not selecting first item (sometimes?)

 * dialog closing causes old window to show up -- need to update render images
-* gide filetree context menu -- just commands needed now
 * textview context menu
-* symbols, spell
+* symbols, spell, diff

 * fileview global priority key shortcuts and fileview menu
 * editor rendering overflow
 * lineno horiz scrolling issues -- this is in V1 too!
 * filetree --get rid of empty upper level or not?
+* sliceview / tableview should activate select and focus on selectidx item in readonly chooser mode -- select is working, but focus is not -- cannot move selection via keyboard

+* filenode bold font not showing for isexe -- is set at treeview level
 * treeview label color getting reset on doubleclick in filetree

+# DONE

 * popup add position method override to set position specifically
-* sliceview / tableview should activate select and focus on selectidx item in readonly chooser mode -- select is working, but focus is not -- cannot move selection via keyboard

-# DONE
+* gide filetree context menu -- just commands needed now
+* Completer is async and needs protection!
+* commands popup is not getting menu styles shadows
 * toml config files and cleanup prefs a bit
 * tableview / sliceview need extra layout loops within one layout pass -- doesn't work inside tabs
 * paste history not working at all